jamen/esfp/readme.md

-# esfp
+# ES Functional Programming

-> Better functional programming in JS
+> Making functional programming in JavaScript better

-This repo is a [browserify](https://npmjs.com/browserify) transform that provides several features (standard and non-standard) for writing functional programs in JavaScript.
-The repo also serves as a place to discuss the features and moving JavaScript in a more functional direction.
+This project is a [Browserify transform](https://www.npmjs.com/package/browserify) that has several features (some non-standard) for doing functional programming in JavaScript better.
+The repo also serves as a place to discuss moving JavaScript in a more functional direction, and how we can add them here.

 ## Features

- - Subset of the good ES6+ features (inspired from [`es2020`](https://npmjs.com/es2020) and [`es2040`](https://npmjs.com/es2040))
+ - The good ES6+ features (inspired from [`es2020`](https://npmjs.com/es2020) and [`es2040`](https://npmjs.com/es2040))
    - Template literals
    - Arrow functions
    - Block scoping